meldaravaniel/atm-cli/personalNotes.md

 1) ....don't forget that when you change the path var you have to restart the wsl console to have changes take effect. *facepalm*
 1) surprise!  you need gcc, otherwise you get an error "linker 'cc' not found".
 Run `sudo apt install build-essential`
 	* another wrinkle!
 404 error during install on amd64 something something.
-	* Upgrade the Ubuntu release?? `sudo apt-get dist-upgrade`
+	* Update the Ubuntu release?? `sudo apt-get update
+	* Cool, that appears to have worked...let's try the release build again, shall we?.....
+	* YESSSSSSS that worked. nice.`